mrseanryan/windows-scripts/git/git-notes.md

 //this pushes - and makes sure no one else made changes since (on this branch) git push --force-with-lease

+### delete a branch

+//fails if the branch has not yet been merged git branch -d  my-branch

 ## git URLs